Learning Pathways

 Module 1 An introduction to the ocean-climate nexus

 The ocean-climate nexus is the crucial link between the ocean and climate change.
-It involves the ocean's role as a so-called carbon sink, absorbing a substantial amount of carbon dioxide from the atmosphere, which helps regulate the global climate.
+It acknowledges the ocean's role as a so-called carbon sink, absorbing a substantial amount of carbon dioxide from the atmosphere, which helps regulate the global climate.
 However, climate change also negatively affects the ocean's health, leading to various environmental, socio-cultural and economic impacts.
-Integrating the ocean into climate strategies is essential for achieving multiple Sustainable Development Goals (SDGs) and protecting human rights.
+Therefore, integrating the ocean into climate strategies is essential for achieving multiple Sustainable Development Goals (SDGs) and protecting human rights.

 Module 2 Ocean and climate science

 Understanding the ocean's role in regulating the global climate and contributing to climate change mitigation is essential for accurate climate modelling and predicting future climate scenarios.
-Additionally, ocean science helps assess the impact of climate change on marine ecosystems, biodiversity, and coastal communities.
-Integrating ocean, climate and biodiversity sciences is crucial for developing comprehensive strategies to address climate change and safeguard the health of our oceans.
+Additionally, ocean science helps us assess the impact of climate change on marine ecosystems, biodiversity, and coastal communities.
+Integrating ocean, climate and biodiversity sciences also aids the developing of comprehensive strategies to address climate change and safeguard the health of our oceans.

 Module 3 Human rights, biodiversity and the ocean-climate nexus